JetBrains/teamcity-documentation/topics/teamcity-release-notes-build-130000.md

 **[TW-79336](https://youtrack.jetbrains.com/issue/TW-79336/Infinite-loader-on-build-page-in-an-archived-project)** — Infinite loader on build page in an archived project

 **[TW-79304](https://youtrack.jetbrains.com/issue/TW-79304/Build-card-on-a-dependencies-timeline-has-weird-height-when-opened)** — Build 'card' on a dependencies timeline has weird height when opened

-**[TW-79710](https://youtrack.jetbrains.com/issue/TW-79710/Build-can-fail-to-download-another-build-artifacts-in-case-of-multi-node-setup-and-external-artifacts-storage)** — Build can fail to download another build artifacts in case of multi-node setup and external artifacts storage

 **[TW-79773](https://youtrack.jetbrains.com/issue/TW-79773/Build-is-marked-as-failed-when-TC-is-fail-to-login-to-an-optional-registry)** — Build is marked as failed when TC is fail to login to an optional registry